 What is flexible packaging?

 Flexible packaging comprises non-rigid materials that can tightly envelop products, resulting in minimized space and weight.
 This characteristic makes it an efficient and sustainable packaging, requiring less material and occupying less space in the supply chain, distribution network, and environment.
 Packaging typ include doypacks, also called stand-up pouches, sachets, and heat-sealed bags.

 What type of materials are used?

-Flexible packaging is designed to extend the shelf life of your goods due to the sealing methods and high quality materials used.
-They can be made from all types of packaging materials, which protect against UV radiation, oxidation and humidity.
-They include paper (e.g., kraft paper), BOPP film, aluminium (ALU), standard PE (Polyethylene) plastic, PP (Polypropylene) and PET (Polyethylene terephthalate) thermoplastic, along with bio-based films like Nativia (NTSS) and NatureFlex cellulose film.
-They can be combined to make one multi-layered material.
-For example, a kraft paper exterior surface can be matched with a PET or aluminium lining to make the packaging food safe and maximise the shelf life.
+Flexible packaging options are intended to prolong the lifespan of your products by utilizing superior sealing techniques and high-grade materials.
+These can be fashioned from a wide array of packaging materials that provide protection against UV radiation, oxidation, and humidity.
+Examples of these materials are kraft paper, BOPP film, aluminium (ALU), standard PE (Polyethylene) plastic, PP (Polypropylene), and PET (Polyethylene terephthalate) thermoplastic, as well as bio-based films like Nativia (NTSS) and NatureFlex cellulose film.
+These materials can be combined to produce a multi-layered material.
+A kraft paper exterior can be matched with a PET or aluminium lining to make the packaging safe for food consumption and to maximize its shelf life.

 What is it used for?